 The bigger issue at hand is really how we will choose to navigate it all?
 Each of us brings our own set of values, priorities and circumstances to the table.
 Being clear on these factors will help to make choices that sit right with you.

-Some must stay close to the vest and await a vaccine.
+Some must stay close to the vest.
 Some will draw lines that allow for calculated risks.
 But all will walk the line of safety vs. freedom.
 All will get the chance to decide what is most important to them and how they want to live over the coming months.
 What constitutes quality of life is different for each of us.

-Patience and empathy will be key as we observe the choices of our friends and neighbors.
+Patience and empathy are always key as we observe the choices of our friends and neighbors.
 Some will make choices perceived as more or less safe than you.
 We can’t know what their values or driving decisions really are.
 But we can control our own, and be respectful of others.

 At the studio, we value health above all else.
 We believe both exercise and community are medicine, and essential to a quality life.
 We’ve organized Hyatt Training to be the safest gym environment possible.
-Reserved, dedicated workout areas ensure only you touch your equipment before it is re-sanitized for the next user.
-We’re opening with only three sessions at a time to maximize physical distancing.
-And we have an outside reservable space as well if that is more comfortable for you at this time.
+Reserved workout areas ensure you’ve got plenty of space and 50 minute sessions ensure things stay super clean between each use.

 Lee and Jeremy